Bianco Brothers Manufacturing website redesign preview

 What surfaced during the audit

-• It wasn’t clear what they really specialized in
+• It was not immediately clear what the company specialized in

 Methods